Understanding the Lunar Module Outside Omega HQ

 The Omega Full-Size Replica

-Before we go into why the Lunar Module is of such significance from an Omega standpoint, let's briefly talk about some of the specificities of its full size replica.
-It was set up in 2019 as part of the new Omega headquarters, also hosting its Museum.
-More information on the buildings can be found in the Landmark section of this site.
+Before we go into why the Lunar Module is of such significance from an Omega standpoint, let's briefly talk about some of the specificities of its full size replica outside HQ.
+It was set up in 2019 as part of the new Omega building, also hosting its Museum.
 Coincidentally, 2019 also marked the 50 years of the landing on the Moon.
 I was fairly surprised to not find more information about the replica itself online, such as its technical specificities (material, weight) or construction process.
 If anyone has additional information, I would be very grateful if you shared it in the comment section.
 According to a thread on Omega Forums, it was built by the Dutch company Hal 3 Projects, specialised in space exploration equipment modelisation used for planning and training purposes.
-The construction is described by Omega as an "exact replica" (minus, I am assuming, the Omega logos...), as you can see below.
+The construction is described by Omega as an "exact replica" (minus, obviously, the Omega logos...), as you can see in the pics above.

-I must admit that the first time I saw the replica outside Omega, I thought that while it looked neat, it also seemed a bit like a toy.
+I must admit that the first time I saw the replica outside Omega, I thought it looked neat... but also a bit like a toy.
 Surely, the real LM could not have such a simplistic, almost fragile appearance?
-The external coating in particular seemed to me at first glance like it was straight out of a 1980s high school science project.
-But actually, upon subsequently paying closer attention to the Lunar Module in photos and documentaries from the Apollo days, it actually appears to be extremely realistic.
+The external coating in particular seems at first glance like it's straight out of a 1980s high school science project.
+But actually, upon subsequently paying closer attention to the Lunar Module in photos and documentaries from the Apollo days, it's actually super realistic.
 I think it's what looks to the novice, such as myself, as aluminium foil wrapping that gives it such an unassuming appearance.
-As I later found out, it's not aluminium, but rather an insulation control blanket with multiple layers made of aluminised kaptan and mylar film.
+As I later found out, it's not aluminium foil, but rather an insulation control blanket with multiple layers made of aluminised kaptan and mylar film.
 The coating's role is to protect the vehicle from the sun's heat.

 Let's first start with a quick recap of the basics.
 Famously described as a "successful failure", the Apollo 13 mission could have ended up tragically after an oxygen tank exploded, preventing the Command Module, the core vehicle for the journey, from adequately hosting the astronauts.
 The three men then found refuge in the Lunar Module, despite it only being designed for use within the Moon's orbit.
 Moreover, the LM was meant for two people over two days, not three people over four days.
 After some drastic cuts to its power consumption, including heat and the onboard clock, and some clever ad hoc engineering to make the square CO2 filters from the command module fit into the Lunar Module's sockets designed for round ones, it is the home that saved the three astronauts from ending their life in space.